Muscle Spasms: How to Prevent Leg Cramps

 WHAT TO DO IF YOU GET A MUSCLE CRAMP

-If you are in pain, take a short break from your activity.
-There is still no evidence-based treatment, but two approaches seem to be helpful for many cases of muscle cramps:
+If you experience a muscle spasm while you are working out, take a short break from your activity.
+There is still no evidence-based treatment, but the following approaches seem to be helpful for many cases of muscle cramps:

 - Hydrate: Replacing water and electrolytes lost during exercise is advised.
 Even if this won’t be a remedy for everyone, avid exercisers who are more prone to cramps are likely to benefit from this approach.